 Glaucoma treatment is not one-size-fits-all, which leaves many people asking “what is the best treatment for glaucoma—for me?”
 Follow these other suggestions to help your doctor provide the highest level of care for your type of glaucoma.

 Pay attention to your symptoms

-One of the first things your doctor is going to want to learn about during your visit is how your symptoms are manifesting, and the more detail you can provide them the better their diagnosis and treatment plan will be.
+Your eye doctor will want to know how your symptoms are manifesting.
+The more detail you can provide, the better their diagnosis and treatment plan will be.
 Pay attention to the different sensations you experience in the days and weeks prior to your visit, as well as the severity.

 Bring a list of medications

 Your ophthalmologist will need to know what medications you are currently taking in order to provide the best possible treatment for your glaucoma.
 Some types of medicine, such as steroidal treatments, can have an effect on your glaucoma.
 Bring either the medications themselves or a detailed list with you to your appointment.